 Sand Hollow State Park

-This state park is located just outside of Hurricane, Utah.
-Chances are you passed it on your way out to Zion.
-The reservoir offers opportunities for water sports such as jet skiing, boating, tubing, and if you’re brave enough, cliff jumping.
-If you’re not one for the water, check out the south side of this state park to see a red sea of sand.
-The sand dunes spill onto the side of the water creating the perfect relaxation spot!
-Rent an ATV for the day and ride to sights you won’t see anywhere else.
+Located just outside of Hurricane, Utah, this state park is likely to have been passed on your way to Zion.
+The reservoir provides numerous opportunities for water sports, including jet skiing, boating, tubing, and even cliff jumping for the adventurous.
+If you prefer staying dry, explore the south side of this state park, where you’ll find a vast expanse of red sand dunes that stretch to the water’s edge, creating the ideal relaxation spot.
+Consider renting an ATV for the day to explore unique sights not found anywhere else.

 The Sand Caves